United States Air Force Judge Advocate General's Corps: History

-In 2003, the Judge Advocate General's Department was renamed to the Judge Advocate General's Corps by order of the Secretary of the Air Force, Dr. James G. Roche.
+In 2003, the Judge Advocate General's Department was renamed to the Judge Advocate General's Corps by order of the secretary of the Air Force, James G. Roche.
 In December 2004, the Air Force Judge Advocate General, Thomas J. Fiscus, accepted non-judicial punishment under Article 15 of the UCMJ, for conduct unbecoming of an officer and obstruction of justice related to numerous unprofessional sexual relationships with subordinates.
 Upon his retirement, Fiscus was reduced two grades, to colonel.
-Major General Jack Rives, the Deputy Judge Advocate General, became the Air Force Judge Advocate General as of February 2006.
+Major General Jack Rives, the deputy judge advocate general, became the Air Force judge advocate general as of February 2006.
 On July 23, 2008, General Rives was confirmed as a lieutenant general, becoming the first TJAG to hold that rank.

-On December 15, 2009, the President nominated Brigadier General Richard C. Harding to serve as the 16th Judge Advocate General.
+On December 15, 2009, the president nominated Brigadier General Richard C. Harding to serve as the 16th judge advocate general.
 On February 2, 2010, the Senate Armed Services Committee endorsed the nomination and the Senate voted to confirm the nomination.
-Lieutenant General Rives retired on February 5, 2010, accepting the position of Executive Director and Chief Operating Officer of the American Bar Association, and now-Lieutenant General Richard Harding became The 16th Judge Advocate General of the Air Force.
+Lieutenant General Rives retired on February 5, 2010, accepting the position of executive director and chief operating officer of the American Bar Association, and now-Lieutenant General Richard Harding became the 16th judge advocate general of the Air Force.
 His formal investiture and promotion ceremony occurred on February 23, 2010.
-General Harding's term as The Judge Advocate General ended on January 31, 2014.
+General Harding's term as the judge advocate general ended on January 31, 2014.

-On May 22, 2014, the Senate confirmed Brigadier General Christopher F. Burne to serve as the 17th Judge Advocate General in the grade of lieutenant general.
+On May 22, 2014, the Senate confirmed Brigadier General Christopher F. Burne to serve as the 17th judge advocate general in the grade of lieutenant general.
 He was promoted and began duties as The Judge Advocate General on the following day.
 Lieutenant General Burne's term as The Judge Advocate General ended on May 18, 2018.

-On January 30, 2018, the Senate confirmed Major General Jeffrey A. Rockwell, who was then serving as Deputy Judge Advocate General, to serve as the 18th Judge Advocate General in the grade of lieutenant general.
+On January 30, 2018, the Senate confirmed Major General Jeffrey A. Rockwell, who was then serving as deputy judge advocate general, to serve as the 18th judge advocate general in the grade of lieutenant general.
 That same day, the Senate also confirmed Brigadier General Charles L. Plummer to serve as Deputy Judge Advocate General in the grade of major general.
 Lieutenant General Rockwell's formal investiture ceremony occurred on May 21, 2018.